Information

 affairs.

-resign with effect from a date at least one month after the date of
+c.
+A person may resign as a member of the Management Committee if they give notice to the Management Committee that they wishes to resign with effect from a date at least one month after the date of

 the notice (unless there are exceptional reasons for shorter notice),